 The Man Booker Prize established in 1969 as a literary prize awarded annually for the best original novel written in English and published in the UK.
 In 2005, The Man Booker International Prize was created to award writers bi-annually in recognition of a body of work rather than one title.

-The Booker Prize Foundation is a registered charity responsible for the award of the Man Booker Prize for Fiction, and for the Man Booker International Prize since its inauguration in 2005.
+The Booker Prize Foundation is a registered charity responsible for the award of the Man Booker Prize and for the Man Booker International Prize.

-The Booker Prize Foundation funds the production of the shortlisted titles in braille, giant print and talking books, which RNIB produces by the date the winner is announced and as close to the shortlist announcement as possible.
-The accessible versions are then made available to the tens of thousands of blind and partially sighted members of RNIB Library.
+The Booker Prize Foundation funds the production of the shortlisted titles in braille, giant print and audio (Talking Books), which are produced by the date the winner is announced and as close to the shortlist announcement as possible.
+The accessible versions are then made available to over 50,000 blind and partially sighted members of RNIB Library.